javaCoincidence/realTimeStatisticsCovid19/README.md

 # Statistics of Covid19

-Home project while working remotely
+Personal project while at home